ArthurFJ/An-Atomic/README.md

 If repository is downloaded, please consider the following:
 - Includes Markdown files for easy reading and editing, notebooks extesions for multiple languages.
 - Uses content derivated from Youtube videos, Documentation, Textbooks, GitHub repositories, and other sources as references.
-- All content and modules used for this project will be documented in a json file, which will be available in the repository.
-This file will include the name of the module, the author, and the link to the original content.
+- All content and modules used for this project will be documented in a json file, which will be available in this repository.
 This is to ensure that all content used is properly credited and to provide a reference for users who want to explore further.
 - The project is designed to be modular, allowing for easy updates and additions in the future.
-This means that new modules can be added or existing ones can be updated without affecting the overall structure of the project.
-- The project is designed to be scalable, allowing for easy updates and additions in the future.
 This means that new modules can be added or existing ones can be updated without affecting the overall structure of the project.

 ---